OpenTaal/alphabetical-sort/README.md

 insight to existing sorting algorithms.

 The aim in this project is not to develop a custom algotihm necessarily.
-Using an existing standard sollution will be aimed for as much as possible for reasons of compatability and maintainability.
-Hence, allowing minor changes in the requirements when needed to keep this approach.
+Using an existing standard solution will be aimed for as much as possible for reasons of compatibility and maintainability.
+Hence, minor changes in the requirements are allowed when needed to keep this approach.

 This project offers a test-driven selection and customisation of an alphabetical sorting algorithm, primarily aimed at the Dutch language.
-The joint effort of computational linguistics, lexicographers and language enthousiasts is reflected in the result of this project.
+The joint effort of computational linguistics, lexicographers and language enthusiasts is reflected in the result of this project.
 This project is offered under an MIT license.
 Any external software used falls naturally under their respective licenses.